SpaceOAR Patient Testimonials

 SpaceOAR Specialist in Orange County, CA

 See what patients are saying about their experience with the SpaceOAR procedure at Southland Urology.
-The board-certified urologist at Southland Urology are available to answer any additional questions you may have to determine if SpaceOAR is right for you.
-For more informatoin, contact our urology clinic at (714) 870-5970 and schedule an appointment today!
+The board-certified urologists at Southland Urology are available to answer any additional questions you may have to determine if SpaceOAR is right for you.
+For more information, contact our urology clinic at (714) 870-5970 and schedule an appointment today!

 SpaceOARTM Hydrogel FAQ

 When treating prostate cancer patients with radiation therapy, the goal is to kill the cancer cells while avoiding damage to surrounding healthy tissue.
 The prostate is next to the rectum and naturally separated by a small space.
 Due to the proximity, prostate radiation therapy can unintentionally cause damage to the rectum, which can lead to issues with bowel function.
 The “OAR” in SpaceOAR stands for “organ at risk,” and with radiation therapy to the prostate, this organ is the rectum.